How to plant tulips | Planting Tulips in Containers

 Containers: Great for annual display.

 Our selections from the Bulb Shop: The tulips we sell are carefully chosen for strong perennial performance—primarily Darwin Hybrids, Emperor/Fosteriana, and select Triumph varieties.
-Take a look - Browse our Bulb Shop →
+Take a look!
+Even with best practices, many hybrids gradually decline after 2–3 years.

 Cutting or tying up foliage too soon after bloom.